 - Coordinates maintenance plans and schedules to meet operational requirements

-- Completion of high school courses in physics, computers and mathematics is desirable
+- HS diploma or GED.
+Completion of courses in physics, computers and mathematics is desirable.

 - No record of acrophobia (fear of heights)